asteele1493/todo-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+**On Testing**

+Tests should assert all behavioral functionality.
+Do a deep mount of the app, and set tests to make assertions on the child components that consume context from the Provider.

 ### `npm run build`

 Builds the app for production to the `build` folder.\